 The government finally passed a law prohibiting alcohol sales to minors as of last year, but that hasn’t stopped the hoards of high schoolers armed with their parents’ credit card from living it up on a night out in Hong Kong.
 Most commonly found at PLAY, Levels, and the various shisha bars around town, these kids are definitely out past their bedtime and have serious cash to burn on bottles of champers with sparklers attached to the top.
 As you queue up behind them and watch them try to gain entry to a club, you can almost smell the sweet scent of their fear and anxiety as the bouncer scrutinises their older sibling’s ID card.

 The wolf pack is in touch with the ground, and they’re on the hunt down after you.
 Made up of the ‘Big Three’—pilots, English teachers, and bankers—the wolf pack are the ultimate lads on tour on a night out in Hong Kong.
 Watching the boys in action is like watching an episode of a nature documentary, and today’s episode focuses on mating season.
 You’ll be reminded that, at the end of the day, we’re all animals, and it’s the survival of the fittest when it comes to who’s the most eligible bachelor.However, lads’ nights out are less about perfecting their best pick-up artist impression and more about strengthening the bromance.
 You will come across these lads discussing the game at sports bars, grabbing a pint at their favourite watering hole after work or the gym, or out on a stag do.
 These lads are on tour, and they’re ready to paint the town red.

 Don’t be so surprised—before they became your parents, grandparents, bosses, and teachers, they went on benders too (and some still do!).
 The OGs are the backbone of Hong Kong’s nightlife scene, their seat at the local kept warm from decades of partying.
 The OGs have seen and done it all and then some, and can probably still drink you under the table.In addition to the recreational clubs of our colonial past, the English and Irish pubs of Wan Chai are their stomping grounds, and they can regale you with tales of Hong Kong’s golden age of discotheques and old-school joints.
 For a trip down memory lane, head to the Captain’s Bar at the Mandarin Oriental, the FCC or Football Club, and the Peak Lookout to catch the OGs in their natural habitat.

 Read more!
 Check out the best gin bars in Hong Kong.

 The man, the myth, the legend.
 We’ve saved the best for last.
 Everyone has encountered this wily enigmatic figure on a night out in Hong Kong, known lovingly to expats and locals alike as Gollum.
 Not much is known about him; where did he come from, where did he go?
-What’s his real name, what does he do, what’s transpired in his life that’s lead him to bumming off cigarettes from drunkards and wagging his finger at his loyal fans?
+What’s his real name, what does he do, what’s transpired in his life that’s led him to bumming off cigarettes from drunkards and wagging his finger at his loyal fans?
 We may never know, but one thing’s for sure: Gollum has remained a constant in the chaotic seas of change that is Hong Kong nightlife.